apache/beam/CONTRIBUTING.md

 Want to contribute?
 Great!
 First, read this page (including the small print at the end).

+Google Cloud Dataflow SDK is a distribution of Apache Beam.
+If you'd like to change anything under the `org.apache.beam.*` namespace, please submit that change directly to the [Apache Beam](https://github.com/apache/beam) project.

+This repository contains code to build the Dataflow distribution of Beam, and some Dataflow-specific code.
+Only changes to how the distribution is built, or the Dataflow-specific code under the `com.google.cloud.dataflow.*` namespace, can be merged here.

 ### Before you contribute
 Before we can use your code, you must sign the
 [Google Individual Contributor License Agreement](https://developers.google.com/open-source/cla/individual?csw=1)